KarrieK/NICAR16/README.md

 * pwd - print working directory
 * cd - change directory
-* mkdir - make directory
-* ls - list
+* ls - lists contents of a directory
 * in2csv - converts a file into a csv
 * csvlook - gives us a preview of our data
 * csvcut - cutting too for manipulating csvs